Medium

 Q. Who conducts the external reviews of ND FIRST schools?
 Will current organizations be utilized, given their existing involvement with ND schools?

 A. No final decisions have been made about who will conduct external reviews.
 This will be determined in the next phase of this work.
-However, the NDDPI plans to review existing structures and partnerships as part of this process to determine consistent and customized expectations.
+However, the NDDPI plans to review existing structures and partnerships and release an RFP for external support.

 Q. What data will be used in the trend analysis in the first step of the ND FIRST process?

-A. NDDPI is developing the rubrics by which schools will be reviewed in the first step of the ND FIRST process.
-However, these will include data collected through the current CSI process, accountability metrics, and other data points already reported to the State by the school.
+A. This will include data collected through the current CSI process, accountability metrics, and other data points already reported to the State.

 Q. Are ND FIRST schools expected to make more significant changes because their level of need is high, or work on small changes that they scale up?
 How does ND FIRST account for variables that are out of a school’s control, like historical trauma and cultural resilience?